-Advice from CEOs with SD — “Embrace it!”
+Advice from CEOs with voice disorders — “Embrace it!”

-We interviewed two CEOs with SD, Kevin Hancock from Hancock Lumber and Jaime Schmidt from Schmidt Naturals.
+We interviewed two CEOs with spasmodic dysphonia, Kevin Hancock from Hancock Lumber and Jaime Schmidt from Schmidt Naturals.
 In both interviews, the focus was on how SD has impacted their individual leadership styles.
 We asked the question, “what advice would you give to someone living with SD?”
-We were was surprised to get the same answer from both Schmidt and Hancock, “Embrace your SD”.
+We were was surprised to get the same answer from both Schmidt and Hancock, “Embrace your voice”.

 We can all understand the expression, but what does it really mean?
 If you look at a thesaurus to really understand the intrinsic meaning of a word you’ll find: hug, include, incorporate, accept, welcome, support, adopt, enfold, comprise, take on.
 It’s interesting that those are some of the same ideas that would also be included in the concept of self-love.